 What Is Hyperpigmentation?

 Skin hyperpigmentation is the brown discolouring in the form of ‘patches’ that appear on the face and body.
 The most common forms of these brown blemishes are beauty spots, freckles, age spots and lentigines (small brown patches on the skin).
 This discolouration occurs due to the overproduction of melanin.
 Melanin is a brown UV absorbing protein pigment which gives our skin colour or pigmentation.
 The protein production increases or decreases in concentration depending on the stimuli from environmental or internal factors.
 For example, skin tans in the sunlight because of a higher rate of melanin production.
-This is happening due to the skins natural immune system response put into effect in order to protect against damage.
+This is happening due to the skin’s natural immune system response put into effect to protect against damage.
 However, certain areas of the skin may be more sensitive to producing melanin, thus resulting in the appearance of hyperpigmentation.
 After sun exposure is not present, this pigmentation becomes a concern when it remains in undesirable forms.

 The Effect Of The Ozone Layer On The Skin

-What we have to remember is that the ozone layer is not as stable and whole as it once was.
-It does not completely protect us from ultraviolet radiation (UV) anymore because of the holes we are constantly creating in the layer.
-Thus, the elevation of exposure to radiation is now more concerning, than ever before.
-UV radiation is invisible, but its presence surrounds us at all times; on a cloudy day, or even at night.
-It is not possible to seal or protect a room or a place in order to prevent radiation from travelling around.
+We must remember that the ozone layer is not as stable and whole as it once was.
+It does not completely protect us from ultraviolet radiation (UV) anymore because of the holes we constantly create in the layer.
+Thus, the elevation of radiation exposure is now more concerning than ever.
+UV radiation is invisible, but its presence surrounds us at all times, on a cloudy day or even at night.
+Sealing or protecting a room or a place is impossible to prevent radiation from travelling around.
 Therefore we must take matters into our hands and be proactive in caring for our skin.
 It is always beneficial to protect our skin with a barrier to prevent damage from radiation (please see our aftercare advice, which details the best care for your skin even if you do not consider pigmentation treatment).
 In some cases, mild pigmentation can be rectified or improved by simply protecting yourself with our 5 step skincare regime.

 When Does Hyperpigmentation Appear In The Skin?